Mexico–United States border: Secure Border Initiative

 A National Border Patrol Strategic Plan was first developed in 1994; it was then updated in 2004 and 2012.
-In 2004, the updated strategy focused on command structures, intelligence and surveillance, enforcement and deployment of U.S. Border Patrol agents to better respond to threats at the border.
-The strategic planning led to broader policy development for the Department of Homeland Security which led to the Secure Border Initiative (SBI) in 2005 to secure U.S. borders and reduce illegal migration.
-The main components of SBI dealt with staffing concerns, removal capacity, surveillance and tactical infrastructure and interior enforcement.
-The aim of this initiative is to overcome the limitations of physical barriers through the use of surveillance technologies known as "SBInet."
-The SBInet technology has not worked as well as potentially intended, facing a number of technical issues that have limited its effectiveness.
-Part of the initiative also focused on increasing detention and removal capacity, with an objective to add an additional 2,000 beds to detentional facilities.
-With expansion of detention and removal capabilities this was also the objective to end the "catch and release" process that had been occurring previously.
-An additional component was “high consequence enforcement”, which was not the subject of a formal public policy document.
+In 2004, the updated strategy focused on command structures, intelligence and surveillance, enforcement, and deployment of U.S. Border Patrol agents to better respond to threats at the border.
+The strategic planning led to broader policy development for the DHS, which led to the Secure Border Initiative (SBI) in 2005 to secure U.S. borders and reduce illegal migration.
+The main components of SBI dealt with staffing concerns, removal capacity, surveillance and tactical infrastructure, and interior enforcement.
+This initiative aims to overcome the limitations of physical barriers through the use of surveillance technologies known as "SBInet."
+The SBInet technology has not worked as well as potentially intended, facing several technical issues that have limited its effectiveness.
+Part of the initiative also focused on increasing detention and removal capacity, to add 2,000 beds to detention facilities.
+With the expansion of detention and removal capabilities, this was also the objective to end the "catch and release" process that had been occurring previously.
+An additional component was "high consequence enforcement", which was not the subject of a formal public policy document.
 There was the allowance, historically, for voluntary returns of individuals apprehended at the border by Border Patrol agents.
-These voluntary returns, after the SBI of 2005, were limited to three “high consequence outcomes”.
+These voluntary returns, after the SBI of 2005, were limited to three "high consequence outcomes".

 One "high consequence outcome" was formal removal, which meant the individual would be deemed ineligible for a visa for at least five years and subject to criminal charges if caught re-entering illegally.
-The Immigration and Nationality Act permitted aliens to be formally removed with “limited judicial processing” known as expedited removal.
-The Department of Homeland Security has expanded between 2002 and 2006, expedited removal for “certain aliens that entered within previous two weeks and were apprehended within 100. mi of the border”.
+The Immigration and Nationality Act permitted aliens to be formally removed with "limited judicial processing" known as expedited removal.
+The DHS has expanded between 2002 and 2006, expedited removal for "certain aliens that entered within the previous two weeks and were apprehended within 100. mi of the border".

-Another “high consequence outcome” is the increase in criminal charges.
-Department of Homeland Security has also worked with the Department of Justice to increase the number of apprehended individuals crossing the border illegally who are charged with criminal offenses.
+Another "high consequence outcome" is the increase in criminal charges.
+The DHS has also worked with the U.S. Department of Justice (DOJ) to increase the number of apprehended individuals crossing the border illegally who are charged with criminal offenses.
 Most of these cases are prosecuted under Operation Streamline.
-The third “high consequence outcome” is known as remote repatriation.
+The third "high consequence outcome" is known as remote repatriation.
 This is the return of apprehended Mexicans to remote locations by Border Patrol rather than the nearest Mexican port of entry.